Leatherface: Personality

 A continuation of the Hansen iteration of Leatherface appeared in Texas Chainsaw 3D, a 2013 follow-up to the original that ignored the events of the previous sequels.
 When developing Texas Chainsaw 3D, co-writers Adam Marcus, and Debra Sullivan felt that there was no real mythology for the character and wanted to create their own mythology for the character.
 As Marcus stated in an interview: "there was no real mythology for Leatherface, and we wanted to create a mythology.
 With Leatherface, there was a really broken psychology there, like Frankenstein's monster.
 For Debra and me, we wanted to tell the story of Leatherface's imprisonment and his reverence for family."
 For Luessenhop, Leatherface represented not only a source of fear, but also one of pity: "Underneath that mask, there's a very damaged, very abused kid whose mental state never evolved".
 Describing the character's personality, Yeager referred to the character as someone trained most his life to serve a specific function within his family, as that of the killer.
-Yeager went on to describe Leatherface as having no self-determination, and someone who was afraid of the world outside of his family who "did his thinking for him".
+Yeager went on to describe Leatherface as having no self-determination, and someone afraid of the world outside of his family who "did his thinking for him".
 After the events at the beginning of the film, Leatherface spends the next twenty years 'fending for himself', with his true individual personality finally "beginning to emerge" from beneath the mask, developing his own identity beyond just wearing someone else's face.
-Yeager would also admit that Leatherface had some characteristics that never changed: "He's very childlike still.
+Yeager admitted that Leatherface had some characteristics that never changed: "He's very childlike still.
 He plays with stuff like a kid does.
 His life experience is a bit limited."
-Critics of the film would point the character's sympathetic and antihero portrayal, as one critic from The Hollywood Reporter would write, the Leatherface in the film was portrayed as "being something of a misunderstood, overgrown child whose propensity for tearing off his victims’ faces is but an extreme example of adolescent rebellion."